 The deadline to submit an advanced clinic application is typically a few weeks before semester start.
 For example, in Academic Year 2023-24, the deadline for fall semester advanced clinics was August 18, 2023, the deadline for winter term advanced clinics was October 27, 2023, and the deadline for spring semester advanced clinics is January 10, 2024.
 The deadlines may vary a bit year to year.
 Please consult the Office of Clinical and Pro-Bono Programs website to confirm the submission deadline relevant to the term of semester you have in mind.

 Students are sometimes curious whether their advanced clinical needs to be in the semester that immediately follows their initial semester in their clinic.
 The answer is no. Gaps in student participation in the clinic are perfectly fine.
 Thus, students can complete a semester in their clinic and then only do their advanced clinic two or more semesters down the road.
-Students are also sometimes curious whether they can do multiple advanced clinicals a semester if that is of interest.
+Students are also sometimes curious whether they can do multiple advanced clinicals with one clinic over different semesters.
 The answer is very much yes.
 As for adjusting advanced clinical credits after a semester starts, just as with new clinic students, advanced clinical students should consult the Office of Clinical and Pro Bono Programs website to confirm the in-semester deadline for credit changes.

 “I was attracted to consumer protection law as a powerful tool to advance economic justice, and that has been my experience at LSC,” says Annika.
 “I get the pick of cases because I have been here longer, which is deepening my knowledge every day.
 The advanced clinical has been an incredible opportunity to build my litigation, courtroom, and advocacy skills.”